Authorisation flow actions

 Read below for more detailed information on how to complete each type of action.

-How to complete actions
+How to complete each action

 To complete the actions required for authorisation, send the required data in a POST request.
 For example, you send a provider_id in the POST request for the provider_selection action.